popobo/daily_random_note/C++ConcurrencyInAction/note.md

         ownership and control are passed over to the C++ Runtime Library, which ensures that resources associated with the thread are correctly reclaimed when the thread exits
 - 2.2 Passing arguments to a thread function
     - by default, the arguments are copied into internal storage where they can be assessed by the newly created thread of execution.
+    By default, the std::thread object stores the copies of the arguments passed in
-    - std::constructors is oblivious to the types of the arguments expected by the function and blindly copies the supplied values. but the internal code passes copied arguments as rvalues.
+    - std::constructors is oblivious(do not know) to the types of the arguments expected by the function and blindly copies the supplied values. but the internal code passes copied arguments as rvalues. std::ref

 - 2.3 Transferring ownership of a thread
     - you can't just drop a thread by assigning a new value to the std::thread object that manages it.
     - The move support in std::thread also allows for containers of std::thread objects if those containers are move-aware.

 - 2.4 Choosing the number of threads at runtime
-    - std::cout << "sum: " << sum << std::endl;
+    - std::thread::hardware_concurrency();
 - 2.5 Identifying threads
     - get_id()
     - std::thread::id